Xnightslayer99/Slime-Minion-Afk-Helper/README.md

 # Slime-Minion-Afk-Helper
-A python script to help you afk your slime minions overnight
+A python script to help you afk your slime minions overnight Still a WIP.
+Needs Images from disconnect screens.

 # Installation
 Requires Python >= 3.8

-***If you dont understand anything I tell you dont do it since I could just be trying to give your computer a virus***
+***If you dont understand anything I tell you, dont do it!
+I could just be trying to give your computer a virus.***
 ## Dependencies
 Step 1.
 Open Command Prompt (Can be done by pressing Windows Key + r and then typing 'cmd' in the little text box that appears)